Volume 68, Issue 4

 Dr. Pfennig, who also serves as an associate professor for the University of South Carolina School of Medicine Greenville and as faculty director of Colleges for the medical school, devoted much of her first two years focusing on the program’s accreditation process.
 Thanks in large part to her efforts, the charter class of EM residents began July 2017.

-The Indiana native is excited about what this new program can mean not only for GHS but also for the EM residents and the upstate community.
+The Indiana native is excited about what this new program can mean not only for Prisma Health but also for the EM residents and the upstate community.

 “We are training our residents to be the most competent and caring frontline physicians dealing with patients in the most extreme and unpredictable situations,” she explained.